Interview: Florian Blumer, editor

-Biovision President Hans Herren and his co-authors came to a clear and alarming conclusion in their 2009 assessment of the situation of global agriculture: “Business as usual is not an option.”
+Biovision President Hans Herren and his co-authors came to a clear and alarming conclusion in the International Assessment of Agricultural Knowledge, Science and Technology for Development IAASTD 2009: “Business as usual is not an option.”
 Now, more than a decade later, the World Food Prize winner, along with other authors of the report, believes that the state of the environment has worsened dramatically in some ways – but that a rethink has started to take place.
 In a zoom interview from his adopted home in California, Hans Herren explains what gives him hope, despite everything.

 Hans Herren, you have been intensively involved with agroecology and food systems for decades.
 Was there anything that surprised you while you were working on the book?